Essential Mix

 The Essential Mix is a weekly radio show on BBC Radio 1 currently broadcast between 0:00 and 2:00 a.m.
 UK time on Saturday morning.
 Originally broadcast on 30 October 1993, the Essential Mix features contemporary DJs and music producers of electronic dance music.

 The show has been presented since its inception by Pete Tong and features an uninterrupted two-hour mix from a different artist each week, overlaid with occasional continuity announcements delivered by Tong.
-With a broadcast run of over 30 years, the Essential Mix is one of the longest-running programmes in the current BBC Radio 1 schedule.
-It is one of very few Radio 1 shows which is not broadcast live.
+With a broadcast run of over 32 years, the Essential Mix is one of the longest-running programmes in the current BBC Radio 1 schedule.

 Background

 The Essential Mix is a weekly radio show broadcast on BBC Radio 1, and features many styles of electronic dance music.
 It was created by Eddie Gordon, the producer of the show from the first broadcast in 1993 to 2001.
 The show has been hosted since its inception in 1993 by Pete Tong, who was also the first performer.